csunkin/mllab/content/authors/borna-golbarg/_index.md

 ---
 # Display name
-title: "Belle Pearl Ponce de Leon"
+title: "Borna Golbarg"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "belle-pearl"
+- "borna-golbarg"

 # Is this the primary user of the site?
 superuser: false

 # Role/position (e.g., Professor of Artificial Intelligence)
-role: Alumni
+role: Undergraduate Student

 # Organizations/Affiliations
 organizations:
-- name: Cal State Northridge
+- name:
   url: ""

 # Short bio (displayed in user profile at end of posts)